Cherish and enrich ancestors and past loved ones

 ABOUT THE FESTIVAL

-At the heart of the Qingming Festival lies the practice of tomb sweeping, where families visit the graves of their ancestors to clean the tombstones, offer food and other items from the material world by burning Joss papper and incense.
+At the heart of the Qingming Festival lies the practice of tomb sweeping.
+Families visit the graves of their ancestors to clean the tombstones.
+They offer food and other items from the material world by burning joss paper and incense.
 This act symbolizes the living’s respect and remembrance of their forebears.
 The festival is not just about maintaining the physical grave sites but also about maintaining the spiritual connection with those who have passed.

-Joss paper, often referred to as spirit or ghost money, plays a pivotal role in the Qingming Festival. joss paper, comes in the form of currency, food, clotting, cars and even houses and luxury items.
-These are burned as offerings to the deceased in the belief that these offerings can be used by the spirits in the afterlife, providing them with comfort and wealth.
-Burning joss paper is a sacred ritual, believed to transfer material wealth from the physical world to the spirit realm, ensuring that ancestors live in comfort and abundance.
+Joss paper, often referred to as spirit or ghost money, plays a pivotal role in the Qingming Festival.
+Joss paper comes in the form of currency, food, clothing, cars, and even houses and luxury items.
+These offerings are burned for the deceased in the belief that they can be used by spirits in the afterlife.
+This provides the spirits with comfort and wealth.
+Burning joss paper is a sacred ritual believed to transfer material wealth from the physical world to the spirit realm.
+This ensures that ancestors live in comfort and abundance.

 2. Zhong Yuan Festival: Also known as the Hungry Ghost Festival involves making offerings to appease the spirits of the deceased who are believed to visit the living.